-How much interest you earn after one year, including all compounding interest, is the APY, or annual percentage yield.
+How much interest you earn after one year assuming no funds are withdrawn, including all compounding interest, is the APY, or annual percentage yield.
 When shopping around for a savings account, APY is a good number to use to compare accounts.
 It gives you a holistic view of how much you could earn on your balance over the course of a year.
 If you see only the interest rate, you may want to look a little closer to find the APY.

 Take a look at how much $10,000 can grow depending on how often the interest compounds.

-Just know that the interest rate on savings accounts can change from time to time.
+Also remember, the interest rate on savings accounts could change from time to time and that impacts how much you’re earning.
 Though banks set their own rates, rates also tend to change when the Federal Reserve raises or lowers the federal funds rate.